-Report Card Element Primary ES / MS HS District State

-Added-Value Growth Model Metrics

-% making Median Annual Growth or better (%MAG)

-% making Added-Value Growth or better (%AVG)

-Comparison metrics for district

-Comparison metrics for the state

-Above metrics expressed as a fraction

-Interactive Data Visualization can display:

-%MAG and %AVG by major racial and ethnic groups

-%MAG and %AVG for pupils in poverty (PIP) and non-PIP

-%MAG and %AVG for SWD and Non-SWD

-%MAG and %AVG for Multilingual Learners (MLs)

-Comparison metrics for district

-Comparison metrics for the state

-All above metrics expressed as a fraction
+Report Card Element Primary ES / MS HS District State Added-Value Growth Model Metrics Student Progress Points earned out of 35 (SPP) = = % of Growth Records making Median Annual Growth or better (%MAG) % of Growth Records making Added-Value Growth or better (%AVG) Comparison metrics for district Comparison metrics for the state %MAG and %AVG Above metrics expressed as a fraction Interactive Data Visualization can display: SPP, %MAG, and %AVG by major racial and ethnic groups SPP. %MAG. and %AVG for pupils in poverty (PIP) and non-PIP SPP, %MAG, and %AVG for SWD and Non-SWD SPP. %MAG. and %AVG for Multilingual Learners (MLs) Comparison metrics for district Comparison metrics for the state All above metrics%MAG and %AVG expressed as a fraction